acailic/acailic.github.io/_notes/oca-chapter-6.md

  Think of it this way:  FileNotFoundException fne = new IOException(); // Will this work?
 No, because an IOException is NOT a FileNotFoundException.
  IOException ioe = new FileNotFoundException(); // Will this work?
 Yes, because a FileNotFoundException is an IOException.
   Therefore, overriding method must not throw an exception that cannot be assigned to a variable whose class is the class of the overridden method's exception.

+- A try MUST be followed by at least one catch or finally.  (a catch block cannot follow a finally block!.)

+- ( }catch(IndexOutOfBoundsException e){ throw new NullPointerException()})
+ Inside this block, a new NullPointerException is thrown.
+As this exception is not thrown inside the try block, it will not be caught by any of the remaining catch blocks.

+- java.io.IOException extends Exception.
+It cannot be caught by a catch block that catches RuntimeException.

+- The finally block is always executed, no matter how control leaves the try block.
+Only if, in a try or catch block, System.exit() is called then finally will not be executed.